ricardorauber/UIFlow/README.md

 end
 ```

+#### Manual Installation

+If you want to add it manually to your project, without a package manager, just copy all files from the `Classes` folder to your project.

 ## How does it work?

 Ok, let's start with the basics. `UIFlow` is so simple that it has only 5 protocols/models: